msanders/cider/README.md

 Cider is available directly from [PyPI](https://pypi.python.org/pypi/cider):

-    pip install cider
+    pip install -U cider

 ## Configuration

 All configuration files are stored in the `~/.cider` directory as JSON.
-E.g., here’s an example bootstrap file:
+For instance, here's an example bootstrap file:

     {
         "after-scripts": [